-We derive mean daily UVA for each study - USA (1st of Jan - 30th of April); England (1st of Jan - 17th of April) and Italy (1st of Jan - 30th of April).
-The UVA dataset was produced by JAXA (Japan Aerospace Exploration Agency) using the MODerate resolution Imaging Spectroradiometer (MODIS) instrument on board NASA's Aqua and Terra satellites11.
+We derive mean daily UVA for each study - USA ( $1^{st}$ of Jan - $30^{th}$ of April); England ( $1^{st}$ of Jan - $17^{th}$ of April) and Italy ( $1^{st}$ of Jan - $30^{th}$ of April).
+The UVA dataset was produced by JAXA (Japan Aerospace Exploration Agency) using the MODerate resolution Imaging Spectroradiometer (MODIS) instrument on board NASA's Aqua and Terra satellites.
 Atmospheric absorption due to the ozone and water vapour (cloudiness) were accounted for by using a simplified planetary atmosphere (clear atmosphere positioned above a cloud layer).
 Downward irradiance values (i.e. combined direct and diffuse radiation on a horizontal plane) for UVA (315nm-400nm) were converted to daily values by using the diurnal cycle of solar zenith angle with instantaneous atmospheric conditions.
 These data are available to download at a 5km by 5km spatial resolution.
-UVA data were aggregated for USA counties, English MSOA's and Italian municipalities and expressed as mean daily KJ/m2.
+UVA data were aggregated for USA counties, English MSOA's and Italian municipalities and expressed as mean daily KJ/m.

-UV{vitd} data were aggregated for US counties and expressed in mean monthly KJ/m2.
-We used the highest quintile Figure 1 as the cut off for year round vitamin D synthesis, which corresponds to a monthly mean of over 165 KJ/m2.
-It also corresponds approximately to the

-37°N parallel; Holick suggests that people living North of this latitude will not receive sufficient UV for vitamin D synthesis in the winter12.
+The long term $UV{vitd}$ dataset (30-year monthly average) was developed by the National Center for Atmospheric Research (NCAR) using the Tropospheric Ultraviolet and visible (TUV) radiation model.
+This model uses the Total Ozone Mapping Spectrometer (TOMS) on board several satellites (Nimbus-7, Meteor-3 and Earth Probe) to account for atmospheric ozone and climatological cloudiness (defined by TOMS reflectivity at 380 nm).
+Mean monthly values at a 1° (latitude) by 1.25° (longitude) spatial resolution were available for the period 1979-2000. $UV{vitd}$ data were aggregated for US counties and expressed in mean monthly KJ/m.
+We used the highest quintile as the cut off for year round vitamin D synthesis, which corresponds to a monthly mean of over 165 KJ/m.
+It also corresponds approximately to the 37°N parallel; Holick suggests that people living North of this latitude will not receive sufficient UV for vitamin D synthesis in the winter.